caolan/async/README.md

 * `arr` - An array to iterate over.
 * `iterator(item, callback)` - A truth test to apply to each item in `arr`.
-  The iterator is passed a `callback(truthValue)` which must be called with a boolean argument once it has completed.
+  The iterator is passed a `callback(truthValue)` which must be called with a boolean argument once it has completed. **Note: this callback does not take an error as its first argument.**
 * `callback(result)` - A callback which is called as soon as any iterator returns `true`, or after all the `iterator` functions have finished.
-Result will be the first item in the array that passes the truth test (iterator) or the value `undefined` if none passed.
+Result will be the first item in the array that passes the truth test (iterator) or the value `undefined` if none passed.  **Note: this callback does not take an error as its first argument.**

 __Example__